FIls0010/LLM_tutor/README.md

 The default custom rubric prioritises:

-- Adherence to the tutoring role
+- Adherence to the tutoring role (detecting graded questions, and not providing answers to them outright)
 - Educational value
 - Accuracy
 - Tone and safety